European-XFEL/Karabo/doc/library/concept_data_logging.rst

 There is a cluster composed of two(??)
 InflxDB server instances to support Karabo's production environment in the Controls Network.

-For development and testing single instances of InfluxDB running in Docker containers are used.
+Single instances of the InfluxDB server, running in Docker containers, are used for development and testing activities.

 5.2.
 Logging Database Organization
 ----------------------------------